The Provost's Office is led by a group of seasoned academic administrators who bring with them a wide range of experience,

 The Curriculum and Learning area supports the development and implementation of new curricular programs as well as methods of assessing and improving the quality of the educational experience at the university.
-Much of this work focuses on developing and improving cross-divisional and university-wide programs, particularly new pathways and opportunities that broaden and strengthen the academic experience by incorporating innovation and best practices in teaching and learning.
+Much of this work focuses on developing and improving cross-college and university-wide programs, particularly new pathways and opportunities that broaden and strengthen the academic experience by incorporating innovation and best practices in teaching and learning.
 The University Curriculum Committee plays an active role in this work.
 The Office of the Provost also supports faculty innovation in curriculum and pedagogy through the Innovations in Education Fund.

-Distributed & Global Education [+]
+Distributed and Global Education [+]

 Andy Atzert, Vice President for Distributed and Global Education